petrmiko/konteiner/README.md

 [![Coverage Status](https://coveralls.io/repos/github/petrmiko/konteiner/badge.svg)](https://coveralls.io/github/petrmiko/konteiner)

 This module provides you means to:
-- register desired modules (objects, functions, classes) to DI container
+- register desired instantiable modules (functions, classes) to DI container
-- use the initialized dependencies in modules by obtaining them from constructor/parent function
+- use the initialized dependencies in modules by obtaining them via getter on Konteiner instance, that is provided via constructor/parent function
 - having the modules initialized in lazy manner, ie. on first konteiner.get call

 ## Usage